singhan14/Predicting-Planes-Over-India/README.md

-# ✈️ Predicting Planes Over India - Hourly
+# ✈️ Predicting Planes Over India

 A real-time aircraft tracking and prediction system that monitors air traffic over India using the OpenSky Network API.
 This project automatically collects, analyzes, and predicts flight patterns with hourly data updates.